Horizons-Games/Axolotl-Engine/README.md

 **Animations and state machines**
 - Add an animation component to your meshes.
-- Ability to create, edit, rename and delete state machines.
+- Full state machine visual editor where you can create transitions and states with animations and control them on runtime with scripts.
+Accessible through the animation component.
 - Draw Debug options for sketelal animation bones.

 **Scripting**
 - Ability to create and link scripts to GameObjects.

 **Build**
-- Configure a scene and an environment to generate the zip compressed folder with the corresponding assets and files.
+- Select the starting scene of your game, choose the build configuration and create a `.zip` file with all the assets and resources necessary to run the resulting executable file.

 **Play scenes**
 - Play or stop your scene at any moment.